-The student's work toward the specialist's degree is supervised by a departmental committee composed of a chair and at least two members recommended by the department chair and appointed by the Office of Graduate Studies.
+The student's work toward the specialist's degree is supervised either by a departmental committee composed of a chair and at least two members recommended by the department chair and appointed by the Office of Graduate Studies or by an experienced faculty adviser.
 Committee appointment forms should be sent to the Office of Graduate Studies.